erling6232/imagedata/docs/Plugins.rst

 The imagedata package defines a plugin architecture allowing the user to add modules for image format, archive and transport methods.
-The architecture is depicted in Figure 3.
+The architecture is depicted in the Figure here.

 .. image:: Figure_Architecture.png